 During the Civil War, Bramber was a Parliamentary stronghold and in December 1643, a skirmish took place nearby when a Royalist force unsuccessfully tried to secure the bridge over the River Adur.
 It’s believed that this may be when Charles II narrowly avoided capture as he pushed through the crowds in disguise and tried to make his escape to the coast along what is now called Monarch’s Way.

-First built in about 1073, Bramber Castle was one of many that sprung up across Sussex as a display of the wealth, strength and power of the new Norman regime.
+But first, let’s go back in time.
+Built in about 1073, Bramber Castle was one of many that sprung up across Sussex as a display of the wealth, strength and power of the new Norman regime.
 Bramber was built by William de Braose – yet another name that crops up often in our local history.
 Following the Norman conquest, de Braose was granted lands by William the Conqueror and became the first feudal baron of the Rape of Bramber.
 At the time, Sussex was divided into six rapes each with its own castle.

 Later, William’s son, Philip de Braose became founder of new port facilities at a purpose-built town further south, called New Shoreham, where he also built a new church named St Mary de Haura – St Mary of the Harbour.
 William was also on the first crusade to Jerusalem in 1099 which led to the founding of the Knights Templar to whom he left land which is believed to include St Mary’s.